downplay/downright/README.md

 * Include the ability to generate nav bars / application-style menus as well
 * Support keyboard, full accessibility
 * Proper touch support
-* Ship a couple of themes - e.g. dark, high-contrast
+* Ship a couple of themes - e.g. high-contrast, console
 * Export the menu primitives for ad-hoc use
 * Testing for cross-browser support
 * Remove the outer `<div>` added by the provider